 Fallon S, ‘Nourishing Traditions: The Cookbook That Challenges Politically Correct Nutrition and the Diet Dictocrats’, New Trends Publishing Inc,US; 2Rev Ed edition (1 Sept.
 2009)

-Disclosure: This post is somewhat sponsored by Amazonia (nothing to do with Amazon).
+Disclosure: This post was somewhat sponsored by Amazonia in 2015 (nothing to do with Amazon).
 I have been planning to do a guide to paleo protein powders for a while because it always comes up in questions.
 I wanted to include the Amazonia paleo protein specifically because it is quite different to other plant based powders on the market.
 Yes, I received their product for free and I was compensated for developing a recipe using their product.
 All opinions are my own and I only work with products I genuinely like and think would be relevant to my audience.